Starmer suspends rebellious MPs

 Sir Keir Starmer has carried out a purge of troublesome backbenchers as he suspended a number of MPs.

-Neil Duncan-Jordan and Brian Leishman have confirmed their suspensions from the parliamentary party, while The Times has reported that Chris Hinchliff has also lost the whip.
+Rachael Maskell, who spearheaded plans to halt the Government’s welfare reforms, has lost the whip, alongside Neil Duncan-Jordan, Brian Leishman and Chris Hinchliff.

-All three voted against the Government’s planned welfare reforms as part of a wider rebellion earlier this month, and all were first elected at last year’s election.
+All voted against the Government’s benefits reforms as part of a wider rebellion earlier this month, and all aside from Ms Maskell were first elected at last year’s election.

+The York Central MP said she had been suspended for “standing up for my constituents” over the benefits plans.

+Ms Maskell said she had a “positive conversation” with the chief whip, adding: “He knows my heart and why I did what I did.

 Mr Duncan-Jordan has said he remains “as committed as ever” to Labour values, but accepted that voting against the welfare plans “could come at a cost”.